karthik0112/javasciript-grammer/chapters.md

    There are different types of literals that are supported by JavaScript.
 1.Integer Literals - 1; 2.String Literals - "string"; 3.Array Literals - []; 4.Object Literals - {}; 5.Boolean Literals - true/false;
    The typeof(value) function can be used to determine the type of the literal value.

+   Variables

+   There are 3 ways to declare a JavaScript variable: 1.var 2.let 3.const But These   declarations don't determine the variable's type.

+   let & const : const is much more strict compared to let variables. let and const are stored in different memory spaces.
+It's not in global space.

+   Examples;

+   let number=1  // to assign a number

+   let string=”hello” // to assign a string